 Reservoirs of Biodiversity

-As the most iconic section of Santa Barbara Botanic Garden, the Meadow displays many of the plants found in California’s rich grasslands.
+As the most iconic section of Santa Barbara Botanic Garden, the Meadow Section displays many of the plants found in California’s rich grasslands.
 The vast majority, some 90%, of the state’s rare and endangered plant species reside in grasslands.
 This habitat faces threats from development and the invasion of nonnative species such as mustards (Brassica sp.).
 This has drastically altered fire ecology and species composition in these habitats.

 The remaining grasslands of California are some of the most awe-inspiring places on Earth, especially during a superbloom year.